gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    sent and acknowledged as received in a non-renegable way.
 This is used per {{Parallel-Dtls}} to initiate the closing of the DTLS connections during rekeying.
+   Control Message 2 "Ready To Close" has has Parameter Length equal to the size of the DTLS Connection ID parameter in bytes.
+   The Variable Parameter contains the DTLS Connection ID that is to be closed.

 # DTLS over SCTP Service {#Negotiation}